The AIDA Model: A Proven Framework for Converting Strangers Into Customers

-But to generate enough excitement in your prospects to compel them to act, you need to make sure their affinity for your brand hits a certain threshold.
+But to generate enough excitement in your prospects to compel them to act, you need to ensure their affinity for your brand hits a certain threshold.

+The more prospects interact with your brand, the more they trust you, boosting the chances they’ll eventually buy your product or service.
 To do this, keep serving them content.
 Make sure they subscribe to your blog, follow you on social media, and download your offers.
-The more prospects interact with your brand, the more they’ll trust you, boosting the chances they’ll eventually buy your product or service.

 After you generate enough desire for your product or service, give your prospects the chance to act on it.
 Place “request a demo”, “free trial”, and “contact sales” CTAs on your homepage, pricing page, and product pages.
 After all, what’s the point of creating content and building deep relationships with prospects if there isn’t a clear next step?